mizhquiri/fall22_p8105_hw5_jsm2182/hw5.md

 approximately equal to the true value of μ?
 Why or why not

 No, the sample average of μ^ across tests for which the null is rejected is NOT approximately equal to the true value of μ.
+This makes sense as there is sufficient evidence to reject the null hypothesis.

 ``` r
  plot_compare_means =